dstreev/hadoop-cli/README.md

 With the file in HDFS, you can build a hive table on top of it to do some analysis.
 One of the reasons I created this was to be able to review a directory used by some process and get a baring on the file construction and distribution across the cluster.

 #### Use Cases
-- The ratio can be used to identify files the are below the block size (small files).
+- The ratio can be used to identify files that are below the block size (small files).
 - With the Datanode information, you can determine if a dataset is hot-spotted on a cluster.
-All you need to a full list of hosts to join the results with.
+All you need is a full list of hosts to join the results with.

 ### Available Commands

 #### Common Commands
-	connect		connect to a remote HDFS instance help		display help information
+	help		display help information
 	put			upload local files to the remote HDFS get			(todo) retrieve remote files from HDFS to Local Filesystem